 Employees may view and copy their own personnel files upon written request to the Engineer or the Board Chair.

-Separate files may be maintained for employee medical-related information, work-related injuries, and grievances.
+Separate files may be maintained for employees medical-related information, work-related injuries, and grievances.
 Access to these files is limited to authorized personnel on a “need to know” basis.
 An employee may request a copy of their files in writing to view files.
 Access to these files will be restricted from employees involved in any associated work-related injuries or grievances.

 Due to Privacy Standards and Protected Health Issues, the OE will use reasonable and appropriate safeguards to protect your health information.
-Health information will be kept in a secure location and it will only be accessible on a need-to-know basis for proper management and administration of the OE.
+Health information will be kept in a secure location, and it will only be accessible on a need-to-know basis for proper management and administration of the OE.

-Termination of Employment:
+Separation and/or Termination of Employment:

 Resignation

-The OE asks that OE employees working for the Water Engineer to give two weeks written notice of intention to leave their job and resign; such notice will be accepted by the OE and the Board.
-The Board asks the Water Engineer to provide one month notice.
+The OE asks that OE employees working for the Water Engineer to give two weeks written notice of intention to leave their job and resign; such notice will be accepted by the Water Engineer and the Board.
+The Board asks the Water Engineer to provide one month’s notice.
 The OE reserves the right to provide an employee with two weeks’ pay in lieu of notice in situations where job or business needs warrant such action.

 Exit Interview